 When acne is severe, it’s important to seek medical attention to reduce the risk of permanent scarring.
 There are a range of treatments available through your GP or dermatologist which can reduce the hyperactivity of sebaceous glands, cut down sebum output, and limit the severity of acne.

 Looking after acne-prone and oily skin with our certified organic skin care

 We have designed a range of products to care for acne-prone skin.
 Our formulations are based on the latest science, targeted at minimising the triggers for acne.
 Here are the products and skin care routine we recommend for oily and acne-prone skin.

-We have 2 cleansers - both are free of the detergents that can strip away precious linoleic acid and other protective lipids from the skin.
+Our cleanser is free of the detergents that can strip away precious linoleic acid and other protective lipids from the skin.

 Makeup Remover & Cleansing Oil makes use of the oil cleansing method.
 It is made of 4 botanicals oils chosen for their high content of linoleic acid and ability to penetrate the pores.
 Because oils bind oils, this product mixes well with sebum without harming the skin’s barrier.
 The skin is first warmed with a cloth soaked in warm water to help liquefy sebum trapped in the pores.
 The oil is then gently massaged over the skin for a few minutes to sweep up excess sebum as well as dirt and pollutants.
 In addition to replenishing linoleic acid, it is rich in antioxidants including beta-carotene and vitamin E, which can help calm the skin and reduce the squalene oxidation that triggers inflammation.

 Pure Hydrosol Toner is an alcohol-free toner, made using a blend of two hydrosols: damask rose and lemon balm.
 Both hydrosols are renowned for their skin calming benefits, while the pH is optimal for restoring the skin’s ideal pH of around 5.